Alvaro2112/CartPole-Gym-Qlearning/README.md

 ### Prerequisites

-To run it you will nedd the following dependencies:
+To run it you will need the following dependencies:

 ```
 import numpy as np